FredHutch/easybuild-life-sciences/docs/bio-modules.md

  - [BCFtools/1.8-foss-2016b](http://www.htslib.org/)  SAM Tools provide various utilities for manipulating alignments in the SAM format, including sorting, merging, indexing and generating alignments in a per-position format.
  - [BEAST/1.8.2]()
+ - [BEDOPS/2.4.35-foss-2016b](http://bedops.readthedocs.io/en/latest/index.html)  BEDOPS is an open-source command-line toolkit that performs highly efficient and scalable Boolean and other set operations, statistical calculations, archiving, conversion and other management of genomic data of arbitrary scale.
+Tasks can be easily split by chromosome for distributing whole-genome analyses across a computational cluster.
  - [BEDOPS/2.4.2-GCC-4.8.2](https://github.com/bedops/bedops )  BEDOPS is an open-source command-line toolkit that performs highly   efficient and scalable Boolean and other set operations, statistical calculations,   archiving, conversion and other management of genomic data of arbitrary scale.
  - [BEDTools/2.26.0-foss-2016b](https://github.com/arq5x/bedtools2 )  The BEDTools utilities allow one to address common genomics tasks such as finding feature overlaps  and computing coverage.
 The utilities are largely based on four widely-used file formats: BED, GFF/GTF, VCF,  and SAM/BAM.
  - [BLAST/2.2.26-Linux_x86_64](http://blast.ncbi.nlm.nih.gov/ )